EternityForest/THUNDERWARS/README.md

 ### 🔥 DAMAGE REPORT

 * What areas fell into chaos, neglect, or regression?
 * What friction points or breakdowns repeated?
 * Any untracked or creeping obligations forming?
 * Any consistently neglected tasks?
 * What RUINOUS SYSTEMS may be affecting you at present?

 ### 🛠️ STRATEGIC ADJUSTMENTS

 * What do you want to change about your approach or posture next week?
+* What unused resources, spaces, or abilities have you noticed that you could apply?

 ### 🎯 NEXT WEEK'S DIRECTIVES
 * What are your key missions or events?